brimdata/zed/docs/zed/api.md

 ### Query

-Executes a Zed query against data in a data lake.
+Execute a Zed query against data in a data lake.

 ```
 POST /query